| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Alternatively, a bowl of Indian vegetable poha with curd is a healthy option, low in calories, easy to digest and with a high amount of iron and probiotics.
 Combine it with either a green tea to boost metabolism or a glass of milk as a source of added calcium and protein.

-• Eat a healthy breakfast and be mentally sharp, steady and well-balanced throughout your day.
+• Eat a healthy breakfast and remain mentally sharp, steady and well-balanced throughout your day.

 🕙 Mid-Morning Snack